Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 As we zoomed out, we see them reflecting on the ground.
 If you try stand on a mirror and look down at yourself, that's just exactly how they stood, except if Noah look down, he would saw Mio in the mirror.
 They were separated by a thin sheet of transparent floor, but didn't look at each other.

 As memories swirled around, two separate yellow tornadoes encircles and engulfed both of them.
 They disappeared from head and leg towards the center of their torso.
-The final product was two ball that resembles like the Chinese Golden Elixir (金丹){{footnote: Unfortunately, the author don't know if there are anything that resembles the Chinese Golden Elixir in the English world.}}.
+The final product was two ball that resembles like the Chinese Golden Elixir (金丹){{footnote: Unfortunately, the writer don't know if there are anything that resembles the Chinese Golden Elixir in the English world.}}.
 These two ball, Noah's blue, Mio's yellow, slammed towards each other, releasing a bright yellow ball of light as they collided.
 As the light dimmed out, a top-shaped core appeared, which we'll call it the **Ouroboros Core.**

 The ouroboros core looked like two bowls capped on top of each other, covering its content, forming a toroidal shape.
 Each "bowl" had 3 circles, one at the tip (like the bottom of the bowl), one at the top like its circumference, and one in the middle, which you can imagine a circumference drawn between the top and the bottom.
 Between the top and the middle, various inscriptions too complicated to put into words carved its surface.
 The two bowls don't touch each other, hence some space in between.